snajd/appcontrol/docs/labs/module_2/lab2.md

 ## Converting a binary policy to xml

-As we know by now, there is no way to convert a binary policy back to xml, once we have created it with ConvertFrom-CiPolicy (or WDAC Policy Wizard).
+As we know by now, there is no build-in tool from Microsoft to convert a binary policy back to xml, once we have created it with ConvertFrom-CiPolicy (or WDAC Policy Wizard).
 Luckily for us, the WDAC genious [Matt Graeber](https://mattifestation.medium.com/) have devoped just that functionality in his PowerShell Module [WDACTools](https://github.com/mattifestation/WDACTools)

 ### Downloading and loading WDAC Tools